Marius Goring

-Life and career
+Early life

 Goring was born in Newport, Isle of Wight, the son of the eminent physician and researcher Dr Charles Buckman Goring (1870-1919), the author of The English Convict, and Kate Winifred (née Macdonald, 1874–1964), a professional pianist of Scottish descent who was also a suffragette.
 He had an older brother, Donald, who died in Yemen, in 1936, from injuries sustained in a motor vehicle accident.

 After attending The Perse School in Cambridge, where he became a friend of an older boy, the future documentary film maker Humphrey Jennings, Goring studied modern languages at the universities of Frankfurt, Munich, Vienna and Paris.

+Career

-Encouraged by both of his parents to pursue his acting ambitions, he made his professional debut in 1927 playing Harlequin, and toured the continent playing classical roles with the Compagnie des Quinze.
-He toured under the directorship of Michel Saint-Denis, whom he would later encourage to come to England and work as a director.
-He also studied under Harcourt Williams and at the Old Vic dramatic school from 1929 to 1932.
-His early stage career included appearances at the Old Vic, Sadler's Wells, Stratford and several European tours; he was fluent in French and German.
-During the 1930s, he played a variety of Shakespearean roles at the Old Vic, including the title role in Macbeth and Romeo in Romeo and Juliet (1933), Feste in Twelfth Night (1937), in addition to Trip in Sheridan's The School for Scandal.
+Encouraged by both of his parents to pursue his acting ambitions, he made his professional debut in 1927 playing Harlequin.
+He studied under Harcourt Williams at the Old Vic dramatic school from 1929 to 1932.
+In 1931, he toured Germany and France with the English Classical Players performing in Shakespearean and classic English plays.
+Having become fluent in French and German, he joined La Compagnie des Quinze, under the directorship of Michel Saint-Denis, in 1934.
+He would later encourage Saint-Denis to come to England and work as a director.
+His early stage career in England included appearances at the Old Vic, Sadler's Wells and in the West End from 1932 through to 1940.
+During that period, he played a variety of Shakespearean roles at the Old Vic, including the title role in Macbeth and Romeo in Romeo and Juliet (1933), Feste in Twelfth Night (1937), in addition to Trip in Sheridan's The School for Scandal.
 He first worked in the West End in a 1934 revival of Granville-Barker's The Voysey Inheritance at the Shaftesbury Theatre.